Services

 Just as a tongue that is positioned in the bottom of the mouth contributes to mouth breathing, mouth breathing likewise changes where the tongue rests in the mouth and how it functions.

-Your tongue should naturally rest in the top of your mouth.
-However, when your mouth is open, the tongue rests in the bottom.
-This leads to underdeveloped oral musculature and can cause problems with breathing, speech, chewing, and swallowing.
+Your tongue should naturally rest fully in the top of your mouth.
+However, when your mouth is open, the tongue is more likely to rest in the bottom.
+This leads to underdeveloped oral musculature and can contribute to abnormal mechanics during breathing, speech, chewing, and swallowing.
 Additionally, when the tongue rests low in the mouth, it must push forward against the teeth in order to swallow, creating what is commonly referred to as a tongue thrust.

-Believe it or not, breathing through your mouth can actually change your face’s shape and appearance.
-This is due to alterations in the positioning and functioning of the tongue, mouth, and facial muscles.
+Mouth breathing is capable of altering your face’s shape and appearance due to the positioning and functioning of the tongue, mouth, and facial muscles.

-Symptoms of untreated mouth breathing include long, narrow faces and mouths, less defined cheekbones, small lower jaws, recessed chins, gummy smiles, and crooked or crowded teeth.
-Such impacts on appearance are especially relevant for children because they are still growing.
+Symptoms of untreated mouth breathing can include long, narrow faces and jaws, ill-defined cheekbones, recessed chins, “gummy smiles,” and crooked or crowded teeth.

-Mouth breathing can also affect the positioning of teeth, subsequently affecting their bite.
+Mouth breathing can also affect the positioning of teeth.
 Lips typically provide external support for the teeth.
-However, when the mouth is perpetually open, this external support is decreased because the lips become weakened.
-The tongue simultaneously pushes forward, as aforementioned, progressively moving the teeth over time.
+However, when the mouth is perpetually open, this external support is decreased as the lips become weakened.
+The low-lying tongue that goes part and parcel with mouth breathing simultaneously pushes forward instead of upwards at rest and during swallowing, progressively causing the teeth to shift over time.

 As you might imagine, this can cause problems with orthodontic treatment.
-Specifically, time spent in braces will be longer, and there is a far greater likelihood that the results won’t be permanent.
+Specifically, a longer time spent in braces is likely to be required.
+It is also a strong possibility that those treatment results won’t be permanent, resulting in additional orthodontic needs down the road.

 Nasal breathing is linked with “diaphragmatic” or slow, deep breathing, which triggers our bodies’ rest and digest parasympathetic nervous system functioning (i.e., our relaxation response).